 “Ladies and Gentlemen for the initial activation of the Titanium Morpher it is necessary to channel a great deal of high voltage electricity into the device.
 I assure you there is very little current present so you are all safe.
 However if you would all like to take a step back it would help avoid any unfortunate new hairdos.”

 At long last the technicians gave the nod that their part was done and the cameras recording the experiment were double-checked to ensure the entire transformation could be reviewed at a later date.
 Wires had been fitted to monitor his vital signs and after a few checks he was deemed as ready as he could be.
 The room fell silence as Earl took a deep breath and then spoke the activation code.

 And with that the generator came to life, and all hell broke loose.

 When an army captain had chosen the location for this press conference it was doubtful he had looked into the history of the site.
 If he had he might have reconsidered.
-For over a decade the area had been a major part of Project J-Force, the last group to benefit from the alien technology; he had been able to identify the energy source and had been surprised the humans had failed to grasp such a simple technology.
-The team had been initially charged with uncovering the actions of a terrorist cell, which had in truth been an alien invasion force.
-J-Force had fought to protect their world before a climatic final battle that had seen them close the aliens' portal once and for all.
-The sealed portal had been since covered along with the remains of the base, but the military had not been told that in order to empower the Titanium Morpher, scientists had found a way to tap the portal and use the energy unleashed to drive their Hydrothermal Generator.
+For over a decade the area had been a major part of secret project seeking to take advantage of alien technology; he had been able to identify the energy source and had been surprised the humans had failed to grasp such a simple technology.
+The site had been sealed at the end of the project, but the military had not been told that in order to empower the Titanium Morpher, scientists had found a way to tap the portal and use the energy unleashed to drive their Hydrothermal Generator.

 The scientist had never really understood the nature of the energy they were trying to manipulate.
 They had failed to grasp that it was capable of altering the nature of anything it came into contact with.
 They didn’t realise that it could not be contained without a specially built Faraday Cage.